conan-io/conan-io.github.io/_posts/2026-08-12-Swift-Cpp-Interop-With-Conan-Managed-Dependencies.markdown

 `conan install` resolves the dependency graph and obtains binaries matching the active Conan profile.
 If a suitable binary is unavailable, `--build=missing` builds it from source.
 The generated CMake preset then carries that configuration into the native build.
+Running the binary writes `summer.png` and `winter.png` to the working directory and exits — there is no window or event loop, so the same command also runs unattended in CI.

 ## What Swift's C++ Interoperability Does — and What It Does Not Do

 Swift does not translate a C++ library's implementation into Swift.
 It imports the declarations in the public C++ headers and emits calls that follow the target C++ ABI.
-At link time, those calls are resolved against the already compiled libraries supplied by Conan.
+At link time, those calls are resolved against the already compiled library supplied by Conan.

 As the [Swift documentation](https://www.swift.org/documentation/cxx-interop/) puts it: "The Swift compiler embeds the Clang compiler.
 This allows Swift to